R09R/Cyber-Gaurd-/README.md

 * **Documentation:** Detailed PDF report including System Architecture and UML diagrams.
 * **Code:** Google Colab notebook featuring the Python implementation of the MAS.
 * **Architecture:** 5 Specialized Agents (Security, Finance, Risk, Client, Market).

+# Conclusion
+"This project successfully demonstrates a Multi-Agent System for a cybersecurity startup.
+All architectural designs (Part C) have been fully implemented in Python (Part D) to show seamless interaction between the Founder and the specialized agents."